robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.2.1 Robot Framework and the gTAA (Generic Test Automation Architecture)

 > [!IMPORTANT]
-> LO-XX Recall the layers of the Generic Test Automation Architecture (gTAA) and their corresponding components in Robot Framework (K1)
+> LO-gtaa Recall the layers of the Generic Test Automation Architecture (gTAA) and their corresponding components in Robot Framework (K1)

 The **Generic Test Automation Architecture (gTAA)** described in the ISTQB "Certified Tester Advanced Level Test Automation Engineering" offers a structured approach to test automation, dividing it into different layers for a clear separation of concerns: